Asthma

 MySpira is a revolutionary augmented reality technology (AR) asthma training app, which can substantially improve inhaler technique, using a combination...

 Asthma causes a range of breathing problems.
-These include wheezing, feeling of tightness in the lungs/chest and a cough (often in the night or early morning).
+These include wheezing, feeling of tightness in the lungs/chest, difficulty breathing and a cough (often in the night or early morning).

 The most serious of these is known as an ‘asthma attack’ where the sufferer struggles to breathe.
 An asthma attack needs to be treated promptly and if you have prescribed medication for asthma and it is not working, you must seek immediate medical help.

-Asthma is a common condition, affecting more than one million children in the UK.
-Things that can trigger asthma include pollen, animals/ pets, house dust mite, viral and chest infection, cigarette smoke, other environmental irritants and cold weather.
+Asthma in childhood Asthma is a common condition, affecting more than one million children in the UK.
+Asthma triggers include pollen, animals/ pets, house dust mite, viral and chest infection, cigarette smoke, other environmental irritants and cold weather.
 In some children, exercise, changes in air temperature and stress can also provoke wheezy episodes.

 Many children with asthma also have allergies.
 In these children, their asthma can be controlled not just by treating the symptoms but also by tackling the allergic cause.
-If symptoms persist or are occur in the hay fever season, then discuss with your GP if a referral to an allergist is appropriate for allergy testing and management.
+If symptoms persist or occur in the hay fever season, then discuss this with your GP as a referral to an allergist for allergy testing and management may be appropriate.

-If you have any concerns about your child and their breathing always seek further medical advice and take note if the child begins to complain when exercising, coughs at night or if their symptoms change due to cold air or changes in the weather so you can discuss this with your GP or practice/ asthma nurse.
+If you have any concerns about your child and their breathing, always seek further medical advice, take note if your child begins to complain when exercising, coughs at night or if their symptoms change due to viral infection, cold air or changes in the weather so you can discuss this with your GP or practice/ asthma nurse.

 Most children and even adults with asthma are given ‘spacers’ as they help ensure that the medicine gets to the lungs.
 This is particularly important with ‘preventer’ medicines.